Peck's personal Web site

 that's Kristin going up for a look-see, with "Joe" coming along for

 Peck in still another "contemplative mood" (more and more frequent these

 days and they can persist for hours)

-departing from Horn Head, 14 April 2007, not prepared to wait until all the contemplation's
+departing from Horn Head, 14 April 2007, not prepared to wait until all the contemplation has been completed

 west side of Horn Head, the "Tory Sound" in fact, because Tory Island

 coastline with Horn Head above, and very little room for mass tourism development.